Marriage and civil ceremonies

 North East Lincolnshire Register Office, Cleethorpes Town Hall, Knoll Street, Cleethorpes, North East Lincolnshire, DN35 8LN

-Opening times: Monday to Friday 9am to 4pm, except bank holidays
+Opening times: Monday to Friday, 9am to Midday and 1pm to 4pm, except bank holidays